metrorailings/OwlBlog/content/posts/week-10-circa-picks.md

 their roster advantage combined with a little bit of luck gives them the boost necessary to steal one from the Patriots.

 ***

+### Buccaneers @ Washington (+9.5)

+***

+#### _Latest Results_

+Buccaneers - BYE
+Washington - BYE

+#### _Key Injuries_

+Buccaneers are still likely to miss the services of Rob Gronkowski and Antonio Brown coming back from their bye week.
+Neither have started practicing as of Tuesday.
+On a positive note, starting corner Sean Murphy-Bunting and wide receiver Scotty Miller have decent chances at returning this Sunday after spending the past few weeks on injured reserve.

+Washington seems to be in slightly better shape.
+Logan Thomas could potentially mark his grand return from injury this week.

+#### _History_

+Both of these teams met last year in the wild card round of the postseason in what ultimately ended up being a rout in favor of Tampa Bay.
+Even though Washington boasted one of the most feared defensive lines in the league, the defense was virtually helpless against the richness of the Buccaneers offense.